Type 093 submarine: Type 093B

 The Type 093B is under construction, with the NATO reporting name Shang III.

-The boat has a pump-jet propulsor that slightly increases overall length.
-The United States classifies it as a cruise-missile submarine; according to Carlson and Wang the lack of additional length over the Type 093A makes the addition of a VLS unlikely.
+The boat has a pump-jet propulsor and a 24-cell vertical vertical launching system.
+The United States classifies it as a cruise-missile submarine.

 Chinese proficiency in precision manufacturing since 2012-2013 may result in a noise levels like the Soviet Project 945 (NATO reporting name Sierra I) that launched in 1983.